jbowkett/CV/README.md

 * Single-handedly created the software function from scratch, standardising on Subversion, Maven 3, Jenkins and TRAC.
+* All code was implemented in Java 6 with a SQLServer 2005 data warehouse (~400 GB) using constructor injection.
 * Responsible for all stages of the development lifecycle from requirements gathering and design through to coding, testing, maintenance and production support.
 Development was undertaken in short rapid prototype cycles.